nithishdivakar/nithishdivakar.github.io/content/collections/collaborative_filtering/collaborative_filtering_part_01.md

 3. Sparse interactions.

     The user-item matrix is extremly sparse.
 Almost every cell is a zero.
 When we compare 2 users, there is very little overlap to base similarity on.
 Since Neighbourhood CF doesn't infer latent behaviour, it only recommend items with explict co-click evidence.
 This creates a negative feedback loop.
-Sparse Data -> No shared clicks -> no recommendation -> Sparser data.
+Sparse Data $\to$ No shared clicks $\to$ no recommendation $\to$ Sparser data.

     Even for users who are genuinely similar, we never make the connection because the model cannot infer them without explicit evidence.